How Debt Is Divided in a Divorce

 Marital vs. separate debt

-The decree doesn't bind your lenders
+The divorce decree does not bind your lenders

 Common Questions